 If you are transferring to Whitworth, and if you have fewer than 30 semester or 45 quarter hours of college-level coursework, you also need to submit an official high school transcript.
 This should be sent directly from your high school to the Whitworth admissions office.

-For more information about the admissions process for transfer applicants, as well as scholarships and financial aid, visiting Whitworth, and general information, please visit Frequently Asked Questions.
+For more information about the admissions process for transfer applicants, as well as scholarships, financial aid and the university, please visit Frequently Asked Questions.